 For white substrate applications, we recommend our BRT formula.

-Entropy Resins’ coating and laminating epoxies are SUPER SAP® Formulations.
-Designed for versatility, they can be used in a wide range of applications from laminating fiber-reinforced composites to thin film coatings.
+Our partner Entropy Resins’ coating and laminating epoxies are SUPER SAP® Formulations.
+Designed for versatility, they can be used in a wide range of applications, from laminating fiber-reinforced composites to thin film coatings.
 Featuring simple 2:1 mix ratios and a variety of cure speeds, they are engineered for ease of use.
 Superior strength, excellent adhesion to many surfaces, industry-leading clarity, and UV epoxy stability make these epoxies the right choice for coating and laminating projects.

 - Brush On Clear Coatings